 Surgery for glaucoma

 In the past, major surgery to create a partial thickness hole in the eye was required if the eye drops and laser were no longer effective.
 This procedure is called trabeculectomy and is still used if all other treatments are no longer effective.
-This procedure has significant rates of complication and of failure.
+This procedure is generally great at lowering the pressure in the ey but does have significant rates of complication and of failure.
+Because of this we are always developing new kinds of stent that can increase the drainage of fluid in a more measured and safer way.

-In recent times, small stents have been developed that can be inserted into the eye at the time of cataract surgery if you already have glaucoma.
+In recent times, small stents have been developed that can be inserted into the eye, including at the time of cataract surgery if you already have glaucoma.
 This is called Minimally Invasive Glaucoma Surgery (MIGS).
 Several stents are available for use.
-This surgery is less risky than trabeculectomy surgery but at present is only funded in conjunction with cataract surgery.
+This surgery is less risky than trabeculectomy surgery and generally very effective at lowering the pressures, sometimes to the point where you no longer need to use daily eye drops.

 Please Contact the Clinic if you would like to know more.